Pompeii, Italy. Life in the Time of Eruption: Vesuvius

 Ten years I travelled the roads of the Empire.
 I learned a lot, I endured a lot, I laughed some, but I never lost hope that I will bring my twin back to his mother.
 Only everywhere I turned, there was no sign of him.

 One day, my travels took me to Rome, where all roads converge eventually.
 And somehow, I managed to remain free in a place where most foreigners were slaves.
 But who knew I was a Dacian?

 I was Ziais no more.
 My Roman name was Romulus Remus Quirinus (who would remember old legends, anyway?)

 Gold I needed more than anything and flowers I loved since I was born.
 Mother had the most beautiful, balmy and sundry garden in the little village by the sea.

 The past thirteen years of my life unrolled in my mind the second I saw Davos walking through the messy place that I will have to transform into the most magnificent otium garden within a year.

 He was a grown man now.
 The twelve-year-old boy taken from us has blossomed into a handsome bloke.
 The work his master forced him to do developed his willowy body into that of an Atlas.
 His skin was sunkissed.
 His face was stern.
 But his blue eyes showed the same kindness I knew as a child.

-The deep dark blue colour of the eyes was the only thing we had in common, considering we were twins – slim chance anyone would put two and two together.
+Our eyes’ deep dark blue colour was the only thing we had in common, considering we were twins – slim chance anyone would put two and two together.

 Within the year, I got closer to some of the slaves.
 Davos was keeping to himself a lot, but in the end, I made him crack a smile at my jokes.